-Applications for the fall internship program are now open!
+Applications for the winter internship program are now open!
 The internship program connects students with offices in the House of Commons, Senate, and City Hall.
 Check out the link in our bio to find the application link!
 Any questions can be sent to firstname.lastname@example.org

 IPPSSA, the association representing all students studying Political Science, Public Administration, and International and Modern Languages Studies at the University of Ottawa is looking to connect students with volunteer internships on Parliament Hill, and in the National Capital Region.